 The Clear Choice for Digital Health Research

-Philips has recently announced plans to discontinue the Actiwatch device line, and we understand that many Actiwatch users need an alternative wearable technology solution to meet their research needs.
+With the recent discontinuation of the Philips Actiwatch product line, we understand many Actiwatch users need an alternative wearable technology solution to meet their research needs.
 Fortunately, a significant body of scientific evidence has shown that physical activity, sleep, and mobility measures collected with ActiGraph wearable devices have high concordance to Actiwatch device data (see Table 1 for details).

 ActiGraph's line of FDA-cleared, medical grade wearable devices can provide all common digital outcome measures of sleep, physical activity, and mobility, including: